sumbono/zealty_scrapper/README.md

   --img IMG, -i IMG     For `detail` Page only.
 The option to download the image of each property.
 Available choices: 'yes' or 'no'.
 If not set, default value is 'no'.
   --only-img ONLY_IMG, -o ONLY_IMG
                         For `detail` Page only.
 The option to download just the image of each property, not the details.
 Available choices: 'yes' or 'no'.
 If not set, default value is 'no'.
+  --url URL, -u URL     For `detail` Page only.
+The option to crawl the details of single url.
+If not set, default value is empty string ('').
+  --custom-file CUSTOM_FILE, -cf CUSTOM_FILE
+                        For `detail` Page only.
+The option to crawl the details of single custom file.
+The base directory is the project directory root.
+Example format: - 'my_custom_file.csv' -> in root project directory. -
+                        'temp/my_custom_file.csv' -> in root/temp/ project directory. - 'src/my_custom_file.csv' -> in root/src/ project directory.
+If not set, default value is empty string ('').
+  --active-age ACTIVE_AGE, -aa ACTIVE_AGE
+                        For `search` Page and 'active' status only.
+The option to crawl by active age on the listing.
+Available choices: - "today" - "today & yesterday" - "last 7 days" - "last 14 days" - "yesterday" - "this month" - "last
+                        month" - "this year" - "last year" - "15+ days" - "30+ days" - "60+ days" - "90+ days" - "120+ days" - "180+ days" .
+If not set, default value is empty string ('').
+  --sold-age SOLD_AGE, -sa SOLD_AGE
+                        For `search` Page and 'sold'/'expired' status only.
+The option to crawl by sold age on the listing.
+Available choices: - "today" - "yesterday" - "last 7 days" - "last 14 days" - "last 30 days" - "last 60 days" - "last
+                        90 days" - "last 6 months" - "last 12 months" - "last 24 months" - "last 36 months" - "yesterday" - "this month" - "last month" - "this year" - "last year" .
+If not set, default value is empty string ('').
   --debug DEBUG, -d DEBUG
                         The option for testing purpose.
 Available choices: 'yes' or 'no'.
 If not set, default value is 'no'.
 ```